arbonoir/simple-calculator/README.md

 # simple-calculator
-SImple Calculator to test out GitHub
+SImple Calculator to test out GitHub and push/pull